 20 cigarettes is a fictional-memoir set over the course of four days, with four people, one pack of cigarettes, and everything to consider.

-He wound his way back to me the dingy open study room in the foyer of a library where I never read, at a university I would never attend.
+He wound his way back to me the dingy open study room in the foyer of a library where I never read, at a university I’d never attend.
 Instead, I hover just below the surface of social ripples, waiting, slipping through the locked door after someone with a keycard opens it.
 All doors open.
 I steal some seat in the dim light at the heavy set tables and sketch the bystanders.
 Most are too caught up in the whirring of the printers and their freshly minted lives to notice any idle gaze drifting by or lingering.

 It’s ironic though, that no one seems to notice, because everyone anymore is itching to be watched, to turn every eye into a network of paparazzi lenses so that they can truly live.

-It gives me indigestion.
+It gives one indigestion.
 So I watch the phantoms dance and sit about the necropolis, sketching the only lines I see, sharp along the edges where society grants the clearest form, smeared and blown out at the joints where the hardlines begin to fade.

 Take these two young men for example.
 Both of them are second rate athletes.
 They wear trendy sweats, hair tight to the top and slicked to the side.
 The precise embodied essence of ‘I have enough money to spend on things I don’t know why I care about but I do.’